 I only wish that Chloe had been there in those moments to give me her advice, “You and your future are not defined by your appearance."
 You should see, "Rather than let yourself be changed by other people's words –– what you can do to change the future.”
 That is empowerment.
 Because at the end of the day, women’s empowerment doesn't begin and end with the shattering of the glass ceiling but instead turning everyday moments into moments of empowerment.
 Chloe and I have both met the glass ceiling.
 But rather than let myself be changed by other people’s words–– I am going to take Chloe's advice and see what I can do to change the future.

 - Meg Anderson

 After hearing this story, I learned a new factor of the culture she was raised in.
-I learned that in China––it is seen as taboo to show small amounts of skin.
+I learned that in China––it is seen as a taboo to show small amounts of skin.
 She described how in Australia––it is more socially acceptable for womxn to wear whatever they want.
 This woman and I are similar in the fact that she was insecure about her appearance when she was a teen.
 She seems much more confident in her skin as a young adult, while I am still a teenager struggling with acne and insecurities.

 Her story inspires me to stop focusing on small things (such as my appearance) and to see the bigger picture in life.
 It is more important to focus on my future and success than what boys and other people think of me.
 Society pressures teen girls to focus on the wrong things.
-We need to push women to be as successful as they can be and to support other womxn, not tear each other down.
-I will try and practice more self-love and actively work towards building my confidence.
+We need to push women to be as successful as they can be and to support other women, not to tear each other down.
+I will try to practice more self-love and actively work towards building my confidence.
 Her comfortability [comfort] in her own skin is very inspiring; it gives me hope that I will gain self-assurance with age as she has.